MicrosoftDocs/winapps-winrt-api/microsoft.ui.dispatching/dispatcherqueuecontroller_createondedicatedthread_660689653.md

 ## -remarks

-You can access the created DispatcherQueue via [DispatcherQueueController.DispatcherQueue](dispatcherqueuecontroller_dispatcherqueue.md).
+You can access the created **DispatcherQueue** via [DispatcherQueueController.DispatcherQueue](./dispatcherqueuecontroller_dispatcherqueue.md).

+The created **DispatcherQueue** continues running on its dedicated thread until explicitly shut down.
+To avoid thread and memory leaks, call [DispatcherQueueController.ShutdownQueueAsync](dispatcherqueuecontroller_shutdownqueueasync_542547627.md) when you're finished with the **DispatcherQueue**.

 ## -see-also